BryghtWords/rules_idris/README.md

 Overview
 --------

 **Idris rules** adds Idris support for Bazel.
 Bazel is a powerful and well maintained build tool with [a lot of interesting characteristics](https://bazel.build/#why-bazel).
-Combining Bazel and Idris rules, we get an idris build tool that:
+Combining Bazel and idris rules, we get an idris build tool that:

  * Can build different types of components (executables, libraries and tests)
  * Make components easy to integrate between them